Craniosacral Therapy is a gentle, light touch, healing therapy that has its roots in osteopathy.

 Adverse life experiences shape patterns in this system and sometimes the body is not capable of dealing with these experiences, storing their effects in the body.

-Trauma, e.g. from an accident or surgery, can cause blockages in the delicate balance of the primary respiratory system.
+Trauma, e.g. from an accident or surgery, can cause upset the delicate balance of the primary respiratory system.
 This can have wider effects on the health of the body.

 Craniosacral Therapy helps to release tissue memories and restore balance to the system.
 This needs to happen gradually, to enable the client to deal with the releasing and healing effects of the treatment at their own pace.

-Craniosacral therapy can be effective with all types of complex emotional and physical problems.
+Craniosacral therapy can be effective with all types of emotional and physical problems and its gentle nature can also help the safe resolution of more complex issues.

 - Kern, M. (2001) Wisdom in the Body.
 London, Thorsons.